iornstein/Condenser/README.md

 ##### Version 1.1
 - [ ] Make reddit time based as well
 - [ ] Fix timer bug
+- [x] Switch to typescript
+- [ ] Use more powerful typing throughout the project

 ##### Version 1.2
 - [ ] The js files are a mess and poorly named.
 I need to make sensible break downs of the js files and do some refactors like: